Deriving guideline values using reference-site data

 Generally, there are no fixed ‘standard’ guideline values for ecosystem receptors.
 Instead, guideline values for ecosystem receptors are typically couched in terms of an ‘effect size’, representing the magnitude of change (including trend) from a reference condition, associated with the effect of stressors in the environment.

-biomarkers lines of evidence provide:
+Toxicity and biomarkers lines of evidence provide:

 - early detection information, or